 HMO licencing can appear complicated as the rules vary depending on the local authority.
 For some, properties with four or fewer tenants do not need a licence, but in others, they will.
 We recommend always checking with your local authority to see whether the property you wish to purchase will require a licence.

 If the property you’re purchasing does require an HMO licence, these can sometimes take a while to come through.
 When you’re applying for your HMO mortgage, most lenders will only need to see proof that you’ve applied for the licence.
 However, if you are remortgaging your HMO, the lender will want to see a copy of the licence.

-HMO mortgages are becoming increasingly accessible, with more lenders adding products to the market regularly.
-While HMO rates are generally higher than for vanilla buy to lets, increased market competition has seen rates decrease, making them more affordable for landlords.
-This competition has also seen many more specialist lenders introduce other incentives, such as no product fees, cashback and free valuations.
+HMO mortgages are becoming increasingly accessible, with more lenders regularly adding products to the market.
+While HMO rates are generally higher than those for vanilla buy to lets, increased market competition has decreased the difference, making them more affordable for landlords.
+Of course, given the current climate, rates are now rising across all mortgage products, so it’s worth speaking to a broker to see what options may be available to you.
+Competition between lenders on HMO products has also seen many specialist lenders introduce other incentives, such as no product fees, cashback, and free valuations.

 HMO Mortgage Criteria

-As I said at the start, HMOs have long only been an option for the more experienced buy to let landlord, but things are changing.
-While the majority of lenders do still require anything from one to three years buy to let landlord experience, we have access to some that only require six months or even no previous buy to let experience at all!
+HMOs have long only been an option for the more experienced buy to let landlord, but things are changing.
+While most lenders do still require anything from one to three years buy to let landlord experience, we have access to some that only require six months or even no previous buy to let experience at all!

-If you’d like to discuss which HMO buy to let mortgages rates may be available to you, please do not hesitate to contact me, Charlie Potter, on 01732 471648 or email firstname.lastname@example.org
+If you’d like to discuss which HMO buy to let mortgages rates may be available to you, please do not hesitate to contact us on 0345 345 6788, or by submitting an enquiry here.